thingsboard/thingsboard.github.io/_includes/templates/install/aws/rds-setup.md

   The easiest way to achieve this is to deploy the PostgreSQL RDS instance in the same VPC and use 'eksctl-thingsboard-cluster-ClusterSharedNodeSecurityGroup-*' security group.
   We assume you locate it in the same VPC in this guide;
-* Make sure you use "thingsboard" as initial database name;
+* Make sure you use **"thingsboard"** as initial database name.
+If you do not specify a database name, Amazon RDS does not create a database;

 And recommendations: